wpmetabox/docsv2/docs/tutorials/create-recipe-mb-views.md

 ## Before getting started

-In addition to using the [Meta Box Core Plugin](https://metabox.io/plugins/meta-box-builder/), make sure you already have these extensions:
+In addition to using the [Meta Box](https://metabox.io/plugins/meta-box-builder/), make sure you already have these extensions:

 * [MB Custom Post Types & Custom Taxonomies](https://metabox.io/plugins/custom-post-type/): It helps to create a custom post type that we need for recipes;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): It has a UI for creating custom fields right on the back end.